There are several ways that you can distribute course readings to your students:

-The Library Course Reserves application manages your course reserves material.
-This tool creates a single list of all the course materials you have requested for your class through the Library’s Course Reserves and Syllabus Service, allowing students to access many of their readings directly online.
-This list can be made up of articles, books, web links, and media resources.
-Library staff will also ensure your course readings are made available to students while respecting Canadian copyright law and existing U of T licensing agreements and policies.
+- It creates a single list of all the course materials you have requested for your class through the Library’s Course Reserves & Syllabus Service, allowing students to access many of their readings directly online.

 How do I submit my reading list?
-Information on reading list submission and priority service dates.

 Having trouble finding or accessing your online course readings through Quercus?
-See our help page.

 If you need any further assistance with this tool, contact syllabus.service@library.utoronto.ca